orsuharikrishna/Git-Workflow/documentation/git-branching-model.md

     2. develop branch

-        *This branch alwasy points to latest development code.
+        *This branch always points to latest development code.
         *It's equivalent to alpha state in release process.

 ### Supporting branch